 In addition, many courts believe that a parent does not have the right to sign away the rights of the child.
 If someone is hurt, only he can determine that he will not hold anyone responsible, even if he’s a child.
 Therefore, parents signing away their child’s rights before an accident occurs is not viewed as valid.

-If your child has been injured, it is important to have lawyers on your side who can protect your rights as parents - as well as protect the rights of your child.
-One benefit of bringing a claim for an injured child is to make sure another child never gets injured in the same manner.
+If your child has been injured, it is important to have lawyers on your side who can protect your rights as parents – and protect the rights of your child.
+One benefit of bringing a personal injury claim against the business is to make sure another child never gets hurt in the same manner.
 For legal help, please call Breyer Law Offices, P.C., at (602) 267-1280 for a free consultation.

 - Could Your Daycare Be Using Restraints on Children?